 Herman Witsius, from his Sacred Dissertations, writes (my comments interspersed):

 “It is somewhat more difficult to understand the prayers of Christ, and to show their consistency with his wisdom and his piety.”

 What is perhaps even more difficult is why Witsius (and a host of other Reformed persons) appear unaware of Hebrews 5:7.
 Jesus Christ WAS HEARD of His Father since He is ALWAYS HEARD of His Father (cf. John 11:41-42).
 The Father DID LET THE CUP PASS from Christ and He DID “SAVE HIM FROM DEATH” (Hebrews 5:7).
 Jesus Christ — the God-Man Mediator — drank the cup of damnation dry for all whom He represented, and was raised from the dead on their behalf and makes intercession for them as their great High Priest after the order of Melchisedec (Romans 8:34; Hebrews 5:6, 10).

 To ACTUALLY DRINK the cup of damnation dry for all whom He represented at the cross and to be “raised up from the dead by the glory of the Father” (Romans 6:4) IS the passing away of the cup and the salvation from death for which Christ prayed, and was in fact “HEARD in that He feared” (Hebrews 5:7).
 Certain God-haters who believe Jesus Christ died for everyone without exception necessarily imply that Jesus Christ never ceases drinking the cup, and thus the cup NEVER “[passes] away from [Him], except [He] drink it” (Matthew 26:42).
-In short, they DENY Christ made satisfaction for ALL from whom He died; they DENY that Christ is the Lamb of God who taketh away the sin of world (John 1:29).
+In short, they DENY Christ made satisfaction for ALL for whom He died; they DENY that Christ is the Lamb of God who taketh away the sin of world (John 1:29).